marshyski/sprinter/README.md

 # sprinter

-Executes commands on systems by reading a file
+Executes commands on systems by reading a file line by line

 **Usage:**